Complete Guide to Panasonic NN-SN975S Door Removal and NN-SN966S Front Panel Removal

 Can I remove the NN-SN975S door without unplugging the microwave?

 No. Always unplug the NN-SN975S before attempting any disassembly work.
-The microwave contains high-voltage components that can cause serious injury or death, even when the unit is powered off.
-Unplug the unit from the wall outlet and wait at least five minutes before beginning work.
+The microwave contains high-voltage components that can cause serious injury or death, even when powered off.
+Unplug the unit from the wall outlet and wait at least five minutes before starting.

 How do I know if the door hinges on my NN-SN975S are damaged?